 Some helpful Tips

-The guide laid out above takes you through the basic process of transferring property through a sales arrangement.
+The guide laid out above takes you through the basic process of transferring and selling property in Pakistan through a sales arrangement.
 A newbie looking to buy or sell property in Pakistan, however, may have some other questions weighing him down:

-- How do you go about finding the right kind of property dealer?
+- How do you go about finding the property prices in Pakistan?

 - What is the general property dealer commission in Pakistan?